AminKavari/AminKavari/README.md

 <p align="justify">
-Hello 🖐 friends, welcome to my LinkedIn.
+Hello 🖐 friends, welcome to my GitHub.
 My name is Amin Kaveri and I have tried most of the programming fields such as game development, mobile application development, web design and development, etc. and finally I was able to reach my interest.
 To become a full stack developer.
 Almost a few years have passed since then.
 I am coding and now I am a computer engineering student.</p>

 ![](https://komarev.com/ghpvc/?username=AminKavari&label=PROFILE+VIEWS&style=for-the-badge&color=brightgreen)